wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/manage-gift-batches-receipts-and-refunds/includes/3-receipts.md

 ## Receipt Logs

 In Fundraising and Engagement, it is possible to access an audit trail of activities that occurred related to receipts.
 This can be viewed from the Receipt Log area.
-Receipt logs are automatically updated based on user activity and allows users to see when a receipt is voided or reissued.
+Receipt logs are automatically updated based on user activity and allow users to see when a receipt is voided or reissued.

 > [!div class="mx-imgBorder"]
 > [![Screenshot of the Receipt Log page in Fundraising and Engagement.](../media/17-receipt-logs.png)](../media/17-receipt-logs.png#lightbox)